privacyguides/privacyguides.org/docs/basics/tor-overview.md

 Every time you connect to Tor, it will choose three nodes to build a path to the internet—this path is called a "circuit."
 Each of these nodes has its own function:

+### The Entry Node

-- **The Entry Node**: Often called the guard node, this is the first node your computer connects to.
-The entry node sees your IP address, but does not see what you are connecting to.
-Unlike the other nodes, the Tor client will randomly select an entry node, and stick with it for 2 to 3 months to protect you from certain attacks.
+The entry node, often called the guard node, is the first node to which your Tor client connects.
+The entry node is able to see your IP address, however it is unable to see what you are connecting to.

+Unlike the other nodes, the Tor client will randomly select an entry node, and stick with it for two to three months to protect you from certain attacks.[^1]

+[^1]: The first relay in your circuit is called an "entry guard" or "guard".
+It is a fast and stable relay that remains the first one in your circuit for 2-3 months in order to protect against a known anonymity-breaking attack.
+The rest of your circuit changes with every new website you visit, and all together these relays provide the full privacy protections of Tor.
+For more information on how guard relays work, see this [blog post](https://blog.torproject.org/improving-tors-anonymity-changing-guard-parameters) and [paper](https://www-users.cs.umn.edu/~hoppernj/single_guard.pdf) on entry guards. ([https://support.torproject.org/tbb/tbb-2/](https://support.torproject.org/tbb/tbb-2/))

+### The Middle Node

-- **The Middle Node**: The second node to which your Tor client connects.
-This node can see which node traffic came from (the entry node) and which it goes to next.
-It does not, however, see your IP address, or the domain you are connecting to.
-This node is randomly picked from all Tor nodes for each circuit.
+The middle node is the second node to which your Tor client connects.
+It can see which node the traffic came from—the entry node—and to which node it goes to next.
+The middle node cannot, see your IP address or the domain you are connecting to.

+For each new circuit, the middle node is randomly selected out of all available Tor nodes.

+### The Exit Node

-- **The Exit Node**: This is where your traffic leaves the Tor network and is forwarded to your desired destination.
-The exit node does not know your IP (who you are) but it knows what you are connecting to.
-The exit node will, like the middle node, be chosen at random from the Tor nodes (if it runs with an exit flag).
+The exit node is the point in which your web traffic leaves the Tor network and is forwarded to your desired destination.
+The exit node is unable to see your IP address, but it does know what site it's connecting to.

+The exit node will be chosen at random from all available Tor nodes ran with an exit relay flag.[^2]

+[^2]: Relay flag: a special (dis-)qualification of relays for circuit positions (for example, "Guard", "Exit", "BadExit"), circuit properties (for example, "Fast", "Stable"), or roles (for example, "Authority", "HSDir"), as assigned by the directory authorities and further defined in the directory protocol specification. ([https://metrics.torproject.org/glossary.html](https://metrics.torproject.org/glossary.html))

 <figure markdown>
   ![Tor path](../assets/img/how-tor-works/tor-path.svg#only-light)